What will you tell me, if I ask you what’s the major goal in your life right now?

-According to Statistic Brain, only 9% Americans who set resolution in 2017 felt they were successful in achieving their resolution.
+According to Statistic Brain, only 9% of Americans who set resolutions in 2017 felt they were successful in achieving them.

 It is because people set too big goals and they expect to have a transformation from day one.
 They get discouraged if they don’t see the results and think they are a failure.

 So always set an achievable goal and once you accomplish it, you can plan for the next step.

 Once you have determined what your goal is, you should have a system in place.

 For example, if you want to finish reading a 600-page book in a month, you should read at least 20 pages a day.
 That is having a system in place to achieve your goal.

 Similarly, if you want to do 150 minutes of exercise in a week (which is the prescribed minimum amount of activity in a week for an average adult), you should do 50 minutes of exercise thrice a week or you can plan accordingly.
 You can decide on which days you are going to do it and the time.

 You have more chances of success this way.